What is Agile Product Management?

 Agile Roadmapping vs. Waterfall

 In a traditional waterfall environment, roadmaps lay out long-term plans and strategies in pretty specific terms.
-While things may change based on unforeseen developments, the general idea for the next 12-24 months is what’s going to happen.
+While things may change based on unforeseen developments, the general idea is that what’s spelled out for the next 12-24 months is what’s going to happen.

 Those product roadmaps provide lots of value, as various departments can plan accordingly.
-People can prepare for what’s coming, whether it’s plotting marketing campaigns, hiring staff with specific skills, or stocking up on a particular inventory.
+Whether it’s plotting marketing campaigns, hiring staff with specific skills, or stocking up on a particular inventory, people can prepare for what’s coming.

 But the predictable nature of waterfall-based product roadmaps is also what makes them so unpopular among the Agile crowd.
 When the guiding principles are speed, adaptation, and flexibility, a rigidly plotted course goes against the grain of that mindset.